crichez/FowlerNollVo/README.md

 # FowlerNollVo

 A FNV-1 implementation in Swift.
 This package has no dependencies.
 It hash been tested on all Apple platforms, and should run natively on all Swift platforms.
+The minimum swift-tools version to build this package is 5.0.

 ## Modules